sindresorhus/awesome-scifi/readme.md

 > Phaethon, of Radamanthus House, is attending a glorious party at his family mansion celebrating the thousand-year anniversary of the High Transcendence.
 There he meets an old man who accuses him of being an imposter, and then a being from Neptune who claims to be an old friend.
 The Neptunian tells him that essential parts of his memory were removed and stored by the very government that Phaethon believes to be wholly honorable.
 It shakes his faith.
 Is he indeed an exile from himself?
 He can’t resist investigating, even though to do so could mean the loss of his inheritance, his very place in society.
 His quest must be to regain his true identity and fulfill the destiny he chose for himself.

-> The Golden Age is just the beginning of Phaethon’s story, which will continue in The Phoenix Exultant, forthcoming from Tor.
+> _The Golden Age_ is just the beginning of Phaethon’s story, which continues in _The Phoenix Exultant_.

 #### [The Martian](https://www.goodreads.com/book/show/18007564-the-martian) (2012) *by Andy Weir* [4.4]

-> Apollo 13 meets Cast Away in this grippingly detailed, brilliantly ingenious man-vs-nature survival thriller, set on the surface of Mars.
+> _Apollo 13_ meets _Cast Away_ in this grippingly detailed, brilliantly ingenious man-vs-nature survival thriller, set on the surface of Mars.

 > Six days ago, astronaut Mark Watney became one of the first men to walk on the surface of Mars.
-Now, he's sure he'll be the first man to die there.
+Now, he’s sure he’ll be the first man to die there.

 > It started with the dust storm that holed his suit and nearly killed him, and that forced his crew to leave him behind, sure he was already dead.
-Now he's stranded millions of miles from the nearest human being, with no way to even signal Earth that he's alive--and even if he could get word out, his food would be gone years before a rescue mission could arrive.
-Chances are, though, he won't have time to starve to death.
-The damaged machinery, unforgiving environment, or plain-old "human error" are much more likely to get him first.
+Now he’s stranded millions of miles from the nearest human being, with no way to even signal Earth that he’s alive—and even if he could get word out, his food would be gone years before a rescue mission could arrive.
+Chances are, though, he won’t have time to starve to death.
+The damaged machinery, unforgiving environment, or plain-old “human error” are much more likely to get him first.

-> But Mark isn't ready to give up yet.
-Drawing on his ingenuity, his engineering skills--and a relentless, dogged refusal to quit--he steadfastly confronts one seemingly insurmountable obstacle after the next.
+> But Mark isn’t ready to give up yet.
+Drawing on his ingenuity, his engineering skills—and a relentless, dogged refusal to quit—he steadfastly confronts one seemingly insurmountable obstacle after the next.
 But will his resourcefulness be enough to overcome the impossible odds against him?

 ### Cyberpunk